spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 ## AllSourceFilenames
-An instance of this class holds a list with the names of all source files.
+An instance of this class holds an iterable with the names of all source files.
 It is typically used by exporter functions that combine annotations from all source files.